alonrbar/redux-classic/docs/index.md

 Although redux-app embraces a new syntax it still adheres to [the three principals of redux](http://redux.js.org/docs/introduction/ThreePrinciples.html):

 - The store is still the single source of truth.
-An automatic process propagates it to the components, similarly to what happens in react-redux.
+An automatic process propagates it to the modules, similarly to what happens in react-redux.
-- The state is still read only. **Don't mutate the component's state directly**, only via actions (methods).
+- The state is still read only. **Don't mutate the module's state directly**, only via actions (methods).
 - Changes are made with pure functions so keep your actions pure.

 ### Async Actions